AjayRajan05/VoiceOS/README.md

 # VoiceOS

 **Talk to your computer.
-It listens, plans, and gets things done — safely.**
+It listens, plans, and gets things done safely.**

 VoiceOS is a free, open-source assistant you run on your own computer (Windows, macOS, or Linux).
-You can **speak** or **type** everyday requests — open apps, search the web, write files, run code, research topics, and multi-step projects — and VoiceOS handles the work using AI agents behind the scenes.
+You can **speak** or **type** everyday requests (open apps, search the web, write files, run code, research topics, and multi-step projects), and VoiceOS handles the work using AI agents behind the scenes.

 VoiceOS does **not** replace your operating system.
 It sits **on top** of it: your voice and keyboard stay on your machine, sensitive desktop actions stay on your machine, and heavy AI work can optionally run in Docker containers for speed and isolation.